 Joining the worldwide movement of racial justice

 We have dedicated this page on our site as a permanent commitment as a church that we will no longer stay silent.
 We cannot be just ‘not racist’, but must all pursue a lifestyle of ‘anti-racism’.
 For those of us in our community who are white and therefore born into a systemic privilege in comparison to those people of colour, need to firstly humble ourselves, recognise this and journey to anti-racism.
 We must recognise our colour-blindness – a form of racism where we do not acknowledge that the lived experience of our loved ones, friends and neighbours of colour have actually been very different to those of us that are white.
 As a church we want to always celebrate diversity and so we all need to open our eyes to this prejudice.
 We believe that God made all lives in his image – the love of God is for all people and God see’s us as all equally.
-This world does not see all people as equal, so if we want to see an end to this injustice we must stand with and recognise that Black Lives Matter.
+This world does not see all people as equal, so if we want to see an end to this injustice we must stand together on this journey of truth and reparation; truth and justice.

 Below are resources that will help educate us as a community on this journey to anti-racism.
 We will continue to grow this space organically.